Hohensalzburg Fortress: Golden Chamber

 The Golden Chamber is the most magnificently furnished room of the princely chambers.
 The two long walls are taken up by benches that are richly decorated with vines, grapes, foliage and animals.
 These benches used to be covered with cloth or leather, but the upholstery has not survived into the modern age.
 The walls also used to be covered in gold-embossed leather tapestry which adorned the lower part of the wall.

 Bedchamber

 The bedchamber is the most intimate room of the princely chambers.
 The original furniture and precious textiles, such as tapestry, were in the course of time replaced by more "modern" ones.
 The elaborate wainscoting to keep out the cold still bears witness to the splendour of the past.
 The upper part of the panels is decorated with gilded buttons and rosettes, whereas the lower part, which is bare today, was probably covered with leather or velvet tapestry.
 The door conceals a toilet, which is basically a hole in the floor with a wooden frame.
-Back in the past this was a highly modern sanitary facility and was accessible from each floor.
+At the time of construction, this was a highly modern sanitary facility.